aleshaleksey/fansys23/05-skills.md

 ___
 ## Skills and Proficiencies

 The game has **skills** and **proficiencies**.
-The game defines them as follows.
-They do not necessarily reflect "real life" accurately since this is both a game and an abstraction.
+The game defines them as follows:

-- **Skills:** are general training and expertise a range of mundane activities that a character can learn and improve in with time.
-For example, **swimming** is a skill because it covers, swimming, diving and similar, and a character's ability to swim is graded.
-Eg. "I can't swim", "I can swim but not well", "I can cross a river, yeah", "I've swam 20 miles, it took me 3 hours".
+- **Skills:** are general training and expertise in a range of mundane activities or disciplines that a character can learn and improve with time.
+For example, [**"swim"**](#swim) is a skill that covers swimming, diving and similar, and a character's ability to swim is not binary, i.e it is not simply you can swim or you can't, but rather: "I can't swim", "I can swim but not well", "I can cross a river, yeah", "I've swam 20 miles, it took me 3 hours".
-- **Proficiencies:** A proficiency is the knowledge and ability in using a very specific set of tools or abilities.
-Having a **proficiency** allows a character to use a skill with the tool/ability with a skill.
-Eg. Proficiency in **lock picks** with a **tinker** check allows picking locks.
-Proficiency with **whale** allows you to use **diplomacy** skill to persuade whales when speaking in their language.
+- **Proficiencies:** A proficiency is the knowledge and ability needed to use a specific toolset or technique.
+Having a **proficiency** allows a character to use a skill in situations that require the given toolset or techniques.
+Eg. Proficiency with "lock picks" with a [**tinker**](#tinker) check allows picking locks.
+Proficiency with the "orcish language" allows you to use [**persuade**](#persuade) skill to persuade those who understand only that tongue.
+Proficiency with "heavy blades" allows one to attack with longswords, rapiers and similar weapons without certain penalties that un-proficient wielders suffer from.

 ___
 ### Acquiring skills and proficiencies